Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **HDR - The launcher is configured with HDR on, but my monitor doesn't support HDR.
 Should I turn it off?**
   - No, Fallout: New Vegas uses the term HDR to reference the quality of rendering, which is independent of your monitor.

+- **Humbled - What do I get to keep when I transition from the Capital Wasteland to the Mojave Wasteland (get humbled)?**
+  - The players level, skills, and karma are completely reset.
+Perks are retained.
+Caps are stolen and permanently removed.
+Gear is stolen, though can later be recovered.

 - **Items - What does ___ item do?**
   - **Bypass Module** Uses a combination of modules and microfusion cells to bypass terminal hacking.
 The amount of material required depends on the hacking difficulty.
   - **Grinder** - Uses a combination of discs and small energy cells to bypass locks.
 The amount of material required depends on the lock difficulty.